Dragonlance Chronicles: Dragons of Winter Night

 The companions continue in their journeys to become the Heroes of the Lance.
 They travel to Tarsis, which is destroyed in an ensuing dragon attack, split into two groups, one of which goes to Silvanesti only to find it ravaged by a nightmare caused by a Dragon Orb, the other to Icewall Glacier where they kill a Dragon Highlord and take his Dragon Orb.
 The former group succeeds in obtaining the Dragon Orb and ending the nightmare.
 The latter group is attacked as they escape and are stranded on Southern Ergoth, an island where they meet numerous elves.
 Eventually, they travel to the tomb of Huma, where they meet Fizban and a silver dragon in disguise.
 The former group travel to Sancrist Isle, where Sturm becomes a full Knight of Solamnia, a Dragon Orb is shattered, and a dragonlance is forged.
 The identity of another Dragon Highlord is discovered.
 The dragons attack, but are driven off with new dragonlances.

 Dragons of Spring Dawning

 The group continue and conclude their journey in becoming Heroes of the Lance.

 Reception

 Jason Heller, of The A.V.
 Club, wrote a positive review of Dragonlance Chronicles, remarking that while the novels were not very original compared to previous fantasy works by J.R.R.
 Tolkien and Fritz Leiber, they filled a void for new gamers in 1980s by introducing fantasy fiction archetypes in a rich, cohesive setting.

+Dragonlance Chronicles appeared on the 2024 Game Rant "31 Best Dungeons & Dragons Novels, Ranked" list at #3.